genderkit/genderkit/_resources/other-conditions.md

 ---
 layout: misc
-title: What does "reasonably well controlled" mean?
+title: What does ''reasonably well controlled'' mean?
-desc: Describes what it means for other conditions to be "reasonably controlled"
+description: Describes what it means for other conditions to be 'reasonably controlled'
 ---

 A phrase you might find often comes up in requirements is that other medical conditions should be "reasonably well-controlled".
 For example: